Senior Leadership Team

 My role can be challenging but it is also enjoyable and fulfilling.
 This is a special place to work and every day is different.
 I am fortunate to work closely with children, teaching staff, families and the professionals who also support our school and community.

 I’m Tina Reynolds and I am the school’s SENCo.
 This means I have the responsibility for making sure that if your child has Special Educational Needs and/or a disability we all work together to eliminate the barriers to learning.
 I aim to work closely with the children, all staff, parents and carers and the range of appropriate professionals in order to make this happen.
 Please contact me if you have any concerns regarding your child.
-Generally I work all day Monday and Tuesday and Wednesday mornings.
+Generally I work all day Monday and Tuesday and Wednesdays.

 I have taught some of the parents and carers when they were here but I’m not revealing my age!
 When I am not at school, I spend time working for Brighton University as a professional tutor and also get time to bake cakes.
 I’m not at the standard of Mary Berry but I am trying to improve!